 5.2.7.1 Description

-This key issue proposes to study which Analytics Ids described in TS 23.288 [5] and new Analytics Ids that may be studied in Rel-17 can benefit from adding new input data from the Application detection feature such as that described in TS 23.503 [4] clause 6.2.2.2 based on the packet inspection functionality available in the UPF described in TS 23.501 [2] clause 6.2.3.
+This key issue proposes to study adding new input data from the application detection feature described in TS 23.503 [4] clause 6.2.2.2 to support the analytics defined in TS 23.288 and new analytics during Rel-17.
+The detection of application can be requested and reported by means of 1) a set of SDF filters and 2) an application ID.
+The former method detects the target application using packet header matching, and the later method is based on the packet inspection functionality available in the UPF described in TS 23.501 [2] clause 6.2.3.
+The result of application KPI measurement can improve the analytics provided by the NWDAF.

+Meanwhile, the number of applications or services available in the market is growing highly, and thousands of new applications are released on the market per day.
+The velocity of new application release is also increasing very rapidly.
+Detecting and managing all application using manually provisioned rules are hard to match with the velocity, and the deployment of those rules are very expensive.
+It is needed to study how to detect and manage new application traffic automatically.

 This key issue will study the following aspects of using Application detection feature to improve the statistics and predictions already defined in TS 23.288 [5] and under the definition in FS_eNA_Ph2.

-- Data collection:

 - What other attributes and KPIs acquired from Application detection can be included based on the type of Analytics Id.

-- Application's Traffic KPIs Measurement:

 - What new measurements can be incorporated in the UPF.

-- Impact on each Analytics Id:

 - What parameter from the current Analytics Ids data Input in TS 23.288 [5] can be improved by using Application detection and maintaining backwards compatibility.

 - New Input data maintaining backwards compatibility.

+- Study on how to detect newly released applications assisted by the NWDAF.